clicon/clixon/doc/FAQ.md

 	 sudo make install
 ```

+## Do I need to setup anything?

+The config demon requires a valid group to create a server UNIX socket.
+Define a valid CLICON_SOCK_GROUP in the config file or via the -g option
+or create the group and add the user to it.
+The default group is 'clicon'.
+On linux:
+  sudo groupadd clicon
+  sudo usermod -a -G clicon user

 ## What about reference documentation?
 Clixon uses Doxygen for reference documentation.
 Build using 'make doc' and aim your browser at doc/html/index.html or